umadb-io/website/docs/grpc-api.md

 | `subscribe`  | **optional**&nbsp;`bool`            | If true, the stream remains open and continues delivering new events. |
 | `batch_size` | **optional**&nbsp;`uint32`          | Optional batch size hint for streaming responses.                     |

 The server will return a stream of [`ReadResponse`](#read-response) messages.

-When `subscribe` is `false`, multiple `ReadResponse` messages may be streamed, but the stream will end when the last recorded event when the read request was received is reached.

 When `subscribe` is `true`, the stream will continue as new events are appended to the store.
+Otherwise the stream will end when the last recorded event is reached.

 ## Query